rails/globalid/README.md

 ### Signed Global IDs

-For added security GlobalIDs can also be signed to ensure the data hasn't been tampered with.
+For added security GlobalIDs can also be signed to ensure that the data hasn't been tampered with.

 ```ruby
 >> person_gid = Person.find(1).to_signed_global_id